adityagandhamal/Data-Analysis/README.md

 Data collected consists of monthly sales data of the electronic store in .csv files

 # Analysis
-This project uses Pandas and Matplotlib to answer basic sales related qustions as follows:
+This project uses Pandas and Matplotlib to answer basic sales related questions as follows:
   - What was the best month for sales and how much was earned?
   - Which city had the highest sales?
   - Which product was sold the most?